craiggrummitt/SpriteKitEasingSwift/README.md

 ***via Github:***

 Clone the project at Github ([https://github.com/craiggrummitt/SpriteKitEasingSwift](https://github.com/craiggrummitt/SpriteKitEasingSwift)).
 You will find an example project there as well.
-To use the framework either:
+To use the framework drag three files into your project:

-1. Drag the Pod/Classes folder into your project.
-2. Import the frameworks in the _Archive folder.
-Follow the steps under 'Adding Frameworks to an App' [here](https://kodmunki.wordpress.com/2015/09/22/ios-9-universal-cocoa-touch-frameworks/comment-page-1/#comment-201).
+* easing.swift
+* SKEase.swift
+* EasingDeclarations.swift

 ## Author